 Feeling anxious and overwhelmed is not pleasant.
 Unfortunately, for many of us, especially empaths and highly sensitive people (HSPs), this is the reality of daily life.
 But it doesn’t have to be that way.

-There are several useful and effective grounding techniques that we can use to help us to stay balanced and to protect us from the negative energies we encounter in our day to day lives.
+There are several useful and effective techniques that we can use for grounding ourselves, staying balanced and creating protection from the negative energies we encounter in our day to day lives.

 Water has a hugely cleansing effect on the body, but it can also symbolically help us to wash our cares away.
 This makes it one of the most powerful grounding techniques.
 If you are feeling negative, anxious or overwhelmed after a difficult day, try taking a shower or bath.
 Imagine that as you wash away the dirt and pollution of the day you are also washing away the negativity that has stuck to you throughout the day too.